 The development of Virtual London pulls together many if not most of the ideas documented to date realising their potential to develop a truly virtual city which can be occupied, queried and manipulated by citizens within a collaborative environment.
-Citizens will be composed of professional interested parties, those using it for education, and those from outside London using the virtual environment for other interests.
+Its 'Citizens' will be professional interested parties, those using it for education, and those from outside London using the virtual environment for other interests.
 As such the technical development is based on the visualisation of not only London's physical built environment but also the integration of underlying data and the production of bandwidth-friendly multi-user models.
 A number of these issues have already been examined through our examples presented in earlier chapters.
-However the backing of the GLA will enabled data providers to provide data that has not been available previously and we illustrate the development route in Figure 9.7.
+However the backing of the GLA will enable data providers to use and input their data that has not been available previously; we illustrate the development route in Figure 9.7.